Sheriff's Citizen Patrol

 - Able to deal with sensitive information and maintain confidentiality

-Once an applicant completes the Citizen Academy, they must attend and successfully complete an additional four week Citizen Patrol Academy.
+Once an applicant completes the Citizens' Academy, they must attend and successfully complete an additional four week Citizen Patrol Academy.
 The Citizen Patrol Academy generally meets twice a week for four weeks and covers a myriad of law enforcement related topics.
 The curriculum focuses on the skills which will be necessary for the applicant to have while working as a Citizen Patrol Member.
 Topics include officer safety, law enforcement ethics, report writing, radio communications, speed monitoring, directing traffic, accident scene preservation, crime prevention, and much more.

 To learn more about the Sheriff's Citizen Patrol download the tri-fold brochure located on the right.